ProprioCS/Provia.Documents/Service Tickets.md

 **Adjusting the Roster**

 If a person who was assigned does not show up, you can remove them from the Event.
-You can enter a note explaining why you did so, e.g. “ran out of gas on the way in”.
+You can enter a note explaining why you did so, e.g. "ran out of gas on the way in".
 No time will be recorded for such a person.

 If others who were not originally scheduled do show up, you can add them to the Event.
 There is a dropdown of defined resources you can select from.

 **Photos**

 The Lead can take photos of their work or anything else relevant to the job.
 These are general photos, and are outside and separate from specific photos tied to Punch Items.
-There is a Standard Work Requirement called “Work Order Photos” which allows the Order Team to indicate they want those on a particular job.
+There is a Standard Work Requirement called "Work Order Photos" which allows the Order Team to indicate they want those on a particular job.
 These can then be used by Marketing or for other purposes.

 **Signatures**